apache/jena-site/source/documentation/fuseki2/fuseki-server-protocol.md

 The data of a TDB dataset is not deleted.

-### Active and Offline

-A dataset is in one of two modes: "active", meaning it is services request over HTTP (subject to configuration and security), or "offline", meaning the configuration and name is known about by the server but the dataset is not attached to the server.
-When "offline", any persistent data can be manipulated outside the server.

-Datasets are initially "active".
-The transition from "active" to "offline" is graceful - all outstanding requests are completed.

 ## Statistics
 Pattern: `/$/stats/{name}`

 Statistics can be obtained for each dataset or all datasets in a single response.
 `/$/stats` is  treated as a container for this information.

-> _@@ stats details_
 > See [Fuseki Server Information](fuseki-server-info.html) for details of statistics kept by a Fuseki server.

 ### Backup